rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 ## Type identity of generic types
 [type-identity-of-generic-types]: #type-identity-of-generic-types

+### Implementation-aware generics
+[implementation-aware-generics]: #implementation-aware-generics

+Generics that are not [implementation-invariant-generics] are implementation-aware generics.

-The type identity of generic types is derived from the types specified for their type parameters as well as the *full* *implementation environment* of each of their type parameters:
+The type identity of implementation-aware generic types is derived from the types specified for their type parameters as well as the *full* *implementation environment* of each of their type parameters and their associated types:

 ```rust
 #[derive(Default)]